 Why jurists narrowed it

 Some jurists did narrow the verse in application.
 They were working inside premodern political settings where religion, public allegiance, and social order were intertwined much more tightly than in modern states.
-That history helps explain the legal record.
+The history helps explain the legal record.
 It does not erase the principle.
 A verse of this clarity continues to set the moral horizon for how belief itself is approached.

 Once the Quran is read as a whole, the point becomes firmer.
 God judges belief and disbelief.
 The Messenger conveys.
 Human beings answer.
 That structure assigns enormous weight to conscience.
 Forced speech can produce outward conformity.
 It cannot produce willing submission before God, and willing submission is precisely what Islam means by faith.